Dridge/fantasy-award-assistant/README.md

 - Build with `npm run build`
 - The build cmd may prompt for install: `npm install -g serve`

+### Security

+Before your site will be able to make requests to the API you need to set up an encoded `authentication.txt` file, and name it `authentication.enc `in the root og the project.
+This forms part of the requests to authenticate yourself as a authorised user.

+In future this approach will be updated and allow many sites or apps, to authenticate if they are authorised.

+You also need a certificate named `fant-cert.crt` in order to avoid the usual complaints with SSL and browsers.
+A self-signed certificate is fine currently but in the future this will change.

 ## The implementation details

 ### Simple web form